helgasty/little_game/README.md

-# Livestorm Game
+# Little Game

-A little game in Ruby made for the Livestorm Back-End Hiring Test.
+A little game in Ruby.
 <br>
 In this game, you should surivive to 10 rooms and defeat Cthulhu the destructor.